 I worked there for several years until my company lost its government contract and I was laid off.
 And though I was scared, I felt free.
 I had time to work on my book and my art, I started a blog, I created a social media community that empowers women. and I even created a line of jewelry to support that mission.
 Since then, I’ve received hundreds of messages from readers telling me how much my work inspires them, how it makes them feel supported, how they don’t feel so alone anymore.
 It’s humbling yet fulfilling to build a community that’s had such a positive impact on so many women (and even some men).

 As rewarding as that’s been, the work can get pretty heavy.
-That's when I try to balance it out by relaxing with a glass of wine or focusing on art - I’m still an artist at heart.
+That's when I try to balance it out by focusing on doing something creative - I’m still an artist at heart.
 I want to create.
 I want to make beautiful things.
 I want to take a blank canvas (or cork or chandelier crystal) and turn it into a piece of art.
 I've always wanted to be my own boss and have my own creative business.
 And that’s how Sparkling Vine Design was born.